Bali Indonesia Overview

 Bali Airport Transfer

 Unfortunately, the easiest and stress-free methods of getting out of the airport are the most expensive options.
-You will pay 3-4 times the usual rate for hiring airport taxis or arranging a private pick-up.
+You will pay 3-4 times the usual rate for hiring airport taxis.

 If you are budget conscious, want to save money and willing to DIY (do it yourself), click on the link below to access my tips on how to avoid the Bali Taxi Mafia!